+Other notes

-Citation was initially the Energy Coordination (Designation of Inspectors) Regulations 1995 and was subsequently changed to the Energy Coordination (Inspectors and Infringement Notices) Regulations 1995 then to the Energy Coordination (General) Regulations 1995 (see note under r.
+1 Citation was initially the Energy Coordination (Designation of Inspectors) Regulations 1995 and was subsequently changed to the Energy Coordination (Inspectors and Infringement Notices) Regulations 1995 then to the Energy Coordination (General) Regulations 1995 (see note under r.
 1).

-3 Formerly referred to the Energy Coordination (Inspectors and Infringement Notices) Regulations 1995 the citation of which was changed (see note under r.
+2 Formerly referred to the Energy Coordination (Inspectors and Infringement Notices) Regulations 1995 the citation of which was changed (see note under r.
 1).
 This reference was changed under the Reprints Act 1984 s.
 7(3)(gb).